Cam-4587/Zen-life-yoga-1/README.md

 3.Afterwards on Source I went to Source and clicked on 'Deploy from branch' and then in the branch section I selected 'main' and then in select folder next to it I selected (/root) and saved it.

-4. In the 'Code' section on the same navigation bar where settings is found I selected Deployments right hand side in the 'about' side bar I selected Deployments.
+4. In the 'Code' section on the same navigation bar where settings is found I selected Deployments in the right  side in the 'about' side bar where I selected Deployments.

 5. The url in the deployments menu is selected to open the webpage to deploy it.

-Link can be found here - https://cam-4587.github.io/Zen-life-yoga-1/
+Link can be found here - [text](https://cam-4587.github.io/Zen-life-yoga-1/)

 # Credits